Pranaveswar19/ChefGPT/README.md

 ## 👨‍💻 Author

 Built as part of an AI Vibe Coding Sprint to demonstrate rapid mobile app development using AI assistance.

-## 🙏 Acknowledgments

-- OpenAI for providing the GPT API
-- Flutter team for the amazing framework
-- Google Fonts for beautiful typography

 ---